 Battersea Power Station construction slight zoom out.
 Battersea Power Station, London is being reconstructed.
 Time lapse of the famous Battersea Power Station being renovated so there are numerous cranes on site.
+Check out the abseiling workers on the right hand chimney at the start of the clip.
 This time lapse is at sunset.
 Slight zoom out 20 seconds

 More about Battersea Power Station –

 Battersea Power Station is a decommissioned coal-fired power station located on the south bank of the River Thames, in Battersea, an inner-city district of South West London.
 It comprises two individual power stations, built in two stages in the form of a single building.
 Battersea A Power Station was built in the 1930s, with Battersea B Power Station to its east in the 1950s.
 The two stations were built to an identical design, providing the well known four-chimney layout.
 The station ceased generating electricity in 1983, but over the past 50 years it has become one of the best known landmarks in London and is Grade II* listed.
 The station’s celebrity owes much to numerous cultural appearances, which include a shot in The Beatles’ 1965 movie Help!, appearing in the video for the 1982 hit single “You’ve Got Another Thing Comin'” by heavy metal band Judas Priest and being used in the cover art of Pink Floyd’s 1977 album Animals, as well as a cameo appearance in Take That’s music video “The Flood”.
 In addition, a photograph of the plant’s control room was used as cover art on Hawkwind’s 1977 album Quark, Strangeness and Charm.
 It is featured in the 1995 film adaptation of Richard III.